Skip to main content

 Location: Faculty Club - Atkinson Pavilion.

 This event is free and open to the UC San Diego community.
-Registration is required, and space is limited.
+Registration is required and space is limited.

-Register here no later than Thursday, May 22, 2025.
+Register for the event no later than Thursday, May 22, 2025.

 Doors will open at 3:00 pm for check-in and a special Acts of Kindness pop-up activity.